ghedo/pflask/_sources/pflask.txt

 .. option:: -m, --mount=<type>,<opts>

-Create a new _"type"_ mount point inside the container.
+Create a new *type* mount point inside the container.
 See MOUNT_.

 .. option:: -n, --netif[=<opts>]